-- (i) equities and other equity securities or rights of companies from recognised countries: - (ii) fixed-income or variable-interest securities, debt instruments or rights and other interest-bearing investments (including convertible bonds and bonds with warrants, money market instruments, whereby contingent convertible bonds and hybrid-bonds may collectively make up max.
-10% of the assets of the Sub-Fund), asset backed securities (ABS) and mortgage backed securities (MBS) (ABS and MBS together accounting for no more than 10% of the Sub-Fund's assets) in all freely convertible currencies issued or guaranteed by issuers from recognised countries; - (iii) sight deposits and callable deposits; and - (iv) units in other UCITS and/or other UCIs, including exchange traded funds ("target funds"), in accordance with whose investment policy a majority of the assets is invested in accordance with (i), (ii) and (iii).
+- (c) sight deposits and callable deposits; and - (d) units in other UCITS and/or other UCIs, including exchange traded funds ("target funds"), in accordance with whose investment policy a majority of the assets is invested in accordance with (a), (b) and (c).
 Up to 100% of the Sub-Fund's assets may be invested in target funds.
 Any investment in target funds which are not UCITS (including non-UCITS eligible ETF) will be required to meet all regulatory requirements as described in detail in section VI, point 3.1 (c), 3.2 (d) and 3.4 of the main part of the Prospectus.